 What Is a Car Accident Settlement Agreement Form?

 Settlement agreement forms are also sometimes called releases or waivers.
 A settlement agreement becomes enforceable upon signing by both parties.

-The most typical settlement agreement involves compensating the injured party by an insurance company in exchange for releasing the insurance company and/or the driver who is at fault from all responsibilities arising out of the car accident.
+The most typical settlement agreement involves an insurance company compensating the injured party in exchange for releasing the insurance company and the driver who is at fault from all responsibilities arising from the car accident.

 - Details of the accident: The agreement should contain the date and location of the car accident.

 - Claims: The form should contain the insurance claims (i.e., bodily injury, financial losses, property damage, and noneconomic damages).
 It should identify whether the form is releasing the party of all claims or only certain claims.
 In some cases, insurance companies will make separate agreement forms for bodily injury and property damages.

 - Parties: The form should specify the identities of the parties, including the at-fault driver.